 It's time to settle down into autumn.
 To make it easy for you, we’ve curated a selection of floral tips to help you feel, smell and taste all the best bits of the season.

 CLASSIC AUTUMN FLOWERS

 Some flowers are synonymous with autumn: think chrysanthemums, asters and rosehips.
 But you should also take a closer look at Veronica, Hypericum, Crocosmia and Scabiosa — they're the unsung stars of the season.
-Discover all the flowers linked with this time of year in our article on classic autumn flowers.
+Discover all the flowers linked with this time of year in guide to classic autumn flowers.

-As we slowly move our lives from summer parks and gardens back indoors, it’s important to make our homes feel a bit more welcoming and cosy.
-Decorate bathrooms and bedrooms with flowers in delicate vases, and fill bathtubs swimming with petals for luxurious me-time.
-Give the fragrance of your house a boost with a home-made room spray, filled with the familiar perfumes of autumn, or dry a flower bouquet on a door frame to preserve the colours of the season.
-If you're feeling inspired by these DIY craft projects, you're in luck — we have another six in store for you.
+As we slowly move our lives back indoors from summer parks and gardens, it’s important to make our homes feel welcoming and cosy.
+Decorate bathrooms and bedrooms with flowers in impromptu vases, and give your home a fragrance boost with a home-made room spray, filled with the last of the summer roses.
+To preserve the bouquets of the season, have a go at drying a flower bouquet on a door frame.

 Are you in the mood for even more autumn inspiration around flowers?
 We have developed great boards on the topic on Pinterest.
 If you have any special flower rituals for autumn, share them with us by sending an email to firstname.lastname@example.org or leave a message on our Facebook or Instagram using the hashtag #funnyhowflowersdothat.
 We'd love to hear from you!